McAlvain-Colin/team_three_star/README.md

-# team_three_star: Web Portal for the NevWx Edge-to-Edge System
+# Team Three Star: Web Portal for the NevWx Edge-to-Edge System
 University of Nevada, Reno, Computer Science and Engineering Capstone Project in Software engineering, focusing on Full Stack Web Development

 ## Table of Contents